hemantksingh/azure-provision/docs/ingress-controller.md

 ## Deploy nginx ingress controller

-Nginx controller can be configured to set up [client certificate authentication](https://kubernetes.github.io/ingress-nginx/examples/auth/client-certs/) with your own certificates by using the [auth-tls annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#client-certificate-authentication)
+Nginx controller can be configured to set up [client certificate authentication](https://kubernetes.github.io/ingress-nginx/examples/auth/client-certs/) by using the [auth-tls annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#client-certificate-authentication).
+TLS client certificates are transmitted by the client as part of the TLS handshake and the ingress controller checks the validity of the certificate during the handshake as well.
+If the certificate is accepted, nginx can be [configured to add headers for transmitting the certificate](https://stackoverflow.com/questions/31305376/using-client-certificate-in-curl-command) or information contained on the certificate to the application.
+This information will only be sent if the certificate was successfully validated, so the application can then parse the certificate and rely on the information it bears.

 There are [multiple ways](https://docs.nginx.com/nginx-ingress-controller/overview/) of deploying nginx ingress controllers, but we look at 2 below: